 Dataset and Features

 The target investable universe is Hong Kong stock market and our objective is to examine the first day of return of IPO stocks.
-The dataset is a small dataset obtained from AAStocks.com and contains [520] samples of IPO issuers listed on SEHK between 2018 and 2020.
+The dataset is a small dataset obtained from AAStocks.com and contains 520 samples of IPO issuers listed on SEHK between 2018 and 2020.
 The qualitative and quantitative attributes which we found relevant are summarised in Table 1 above.

 Consistent with other studies, first day of return (R) is defined as (closing price of first day of trading – final offer price) / (final offer price), expressed as percentage.
 The closing price of each stock on the first day of trading is also easily accessible from AAStocks.com.